AzlanCoding/igniteDMA/README.md

 This project is made possible thanks to [Free DNS](https://freedns.afraid.org/).

 ## Important Notes
 The extension checks for updates from the profile every 30 seconds.
-Manual refresh is not implemented yet but it can still be done by restarting the device.<br>
+You can force a refresh by pressing `Refresh Profile` in the options page.<br>
 **FOR ADMINISTRATORS:** When force installing the extension on students' devices, `Site Access` must be set to `On all sites` in order for the extensions to work properly.
 Please ensure you enforce this rule.
 ## Security
 This full stack application does not collect any personal data nor does it have any major control over the users' devices.
 Thus even if compromised, there is nothing to lose.